Mariana Sanchez

 Biography

-Dr. Mariana Sanchez has over 20 years of experience in conducting longitudinal and community-based health disparity research across the lifespan including youth, emerging adults, and adults.
-Her program of research seeks to gain a deeper understanding of the sociocultural risk and protective factors that influence health behaviors, with an emphasis on substance use and its related consequences among Latino/a populations.
+Dr. Mariana Sanchez brings over 20 years of experience conducting longitudinal and community-engaged health research across various life stages, including youth, young adults, and adults.
+Her program of research aims to advance understanding of the cultural and contextual factors that influence health-related behaviors, with particular attention to substance use and its associated outcomes among Latino/a populations.

 Education